ga-curriculum/flexbox/build-landing-page-setup/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

-## Let’s build a site together!
+## Let's build a site together!

-We’re going to re-create an older version of the landing page for [**dribbble.com**](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/intro-to-flexbox-reference-deployed/)!
+We're going to re-create an older version of the landing page for [**dribbble.com**](https://pages.git.generalassemb.ly/modular-curriculum-all-courses/intro-to-flexbox-reference-deployed/)!

 Just like we'll be focusing on recreating the layout of the reference site and not adding any functionality, the reference site does not have any functionality to worry about either.
 We've created this static landing page to practice with so that we will have a stable reference for you to focus on, as web applications are continually changing and being updated.

-We’ll start by talking about the larger overall pieces of the site and then dive into building those individual pieces to create the whole!
+We'll start by talking about the larger overall pieces of the site and then dive into building those individual pieces to create the whole!

-Let’s take a quick look at the site.
+Let's take a quick look at the site.

 ![Hero image](./assets/dribble-hp.png)

 ## Setup

-We’ll need to start from scratch with our HTML and CSS files for this activity.
+We'll need to start from scratch with our HTML and CSS files for this activity.
 You will have two options, either create a new lecture project to start from scratch or reset the code in your current files you've been using up to this point.

 Both options are totally fine.